 Sandwich #2 is the Torta Ahogada (¥65) aka the “drowned sub”.
 It’s a crusty bun stuffed with chunks of pork, avocado, and cheese, that sits in a spicy sauce made of chargrilled tomato, onion, garlic, and chili.
 It’s messy—toppings flop out as you sop up the sauce—but that’s half the fun.

 With seven sandwiches on the menu, you’d think that would be plenty.
 But there are entrees as well, from steaks to this thing called Mexican Chicken Ramen aka Sopa de Fideo.
 (I must come back for this.)

-Highline is my go-to brunch spot.
+Highline is one of my favorite restaurants in Shanghai.
+Easily Top 5.
+It’s also my go-to brunch spot.
 It’s an upscale American restaurant with an expansive outdoor terrace, great playlist, and a menu that’s always rotating.
 Come brunch time, I usually opt for sandwiches to share in between the eggy mains.

 The Philly Cheesesteak (¥158) is a heart attack on a plate, but in a good way, of course.
 It is made with slices of M5 ribeye, roasted peppers and onions, American and provolone cheese, and is served on a toasted baguette.
 It’s a sadistic portion for one, an agreeable serving for two to share.
 Comes with fries or salad, and a tiny cup of pickles.

 Fairly new is the Shrimp and Crab Roll (¥128), presenting a toasted milk bun overflowing with plump garlic buttered shrimp and crab egg salad.